mundialis/RVF_Mauritania/README.md

         - use all given positive and negative samples -> AOI defined by them (Covariates only sampled at negative/positive result coordinates)
         - in future the following could be further tested/investigated (optional)
           - only use positive samples -> negative samples will be sampled as background points by MaxEnt tool
-            - analyse impact of different region settings (e.g. only area buffered around given positive samples vs. complete Mauretania, ...)
+            - analyse impact of different region settings (e.g. only area buffered around given positive samples vs. complete Mauritania, ...)
       - Model options: Usage of monthly disease data
         - Option 1: Single Model
           -  Combine all given positive and negative samples from all months/years